hopandfork/jgnuplot/README.md

 large number of datasets, typing the plot commands over the keyboard can become fairly tedious.
-Sometimes one may want to quickly add or delete a certain dataset from the plot, or just pick a different color or linestyle, having immediate visual feedback.
+Sometimes one may want to quickly add or delete a certain dataset from the plot, or just pick a different color or linestyle, getting immediate visual feedback.

-jGNUPlot hasn't been actively mantained for several years; it was ported on GitHub in order to refactor the project, and to develop new features that will be defined in time. **So, at the moment we are mainly refactoring the code and fixing bugs.**
+jGNUPlot hasn't been actively mantained for several years; it was ported on GitHub in order to refactor the project, and to develop new features that will be defined in time.

 ## Installation ##
 ### Prerequisites ###